 Implication for editorial strategy

-If ranking position 4-15 no longer produces clicks at historic rates, the operational definition of "successful SEO" has to expand from ranking to citation.
-The new currency is whether AI engines reference the source in generated answers — measurable separately via referrer logs (see /cited-by-ai for our monthly snapshot of AI-attributed traffic to NestPath).
+If ranking at positions 4-15 no longer produces clicks at historic rates, then for this site ranking on its own is no longer a good measure of SEO success.
+Whether AI engines cite the source in their answers may matter more, and that is measurable separately via referrer logs (see /cited-by-ai for our monthly snapshot of AI-attributed traffic to NestPath).

 Two practical inferences for editorial teams operating in similar verticals:

-- Position 1-3 still matters disproportionately because that's where AI Overview citations typically pull from.
-Investments that move position 8 → position 3 now likely carry more value than the same investment moving position 50 → position 8.
+- Position 1-3 still matters disproportionately because that is where AI Overview citations typically pull from.
+Investments that move position 8 to position 3 now likely carry more value than the same investment moving position 50 to position 8.

-- Citation density and structured-data quality are the levers that differentiate at the top of the SERP — the same content with better entity disclosure, stronger first-party data, and tighter answer-first lead paragraphs gets pulled into AI answers more often than the same content without.
+- Structured-data quality and citability seem to matter more at the top of the SERP.
+The same content with clearer entity markup, stronger first-party data and a tighter answer-first lead paragraph gets pulled into AI answers more often.
 The NestPath methodology page documents how we apply this.

 Refresh schedule